TL;DR; Screenshot#

 Correct Approach#

-The correct approach is to declare the multiple font @font-face
+The correct approach is to declare multiple @font-face

 and font-style